 Please note that the closest hotels to campus in the Emerson Blvd/Phillips Hwy area are transient hotels and we DO NOT recommend you stay in those hotels (ex: Magnuson Inn, Scottish Inn, Emerson Inn).

 It is also a good idea to read the current hotel reviews on a site such as Trip Advisor and not just rely on price.
 Do your research.
-If you have any questions about an airbnb/VRBO, hotel or area of town you are considering, please feel free to contact Sandy Dinkins, Director of Student Services, by email or 800-282-2977 for assistance.
+If you have any questions about an airbnb/VRBO, hotel or area of town you are considering, please feel free to contact Maureen Roe by email or 800-282-2977 for assistance.

 IWS offers a limited Host Home Program for those students who would not be able to attend IWS without housing assistance.
 Placement in a host home is not guaranteed.
-Members of local churches have offered to host students in their home for no charge, providing a “home away from home” while you are here.
-However we currently have fewer host homes available due to the pandemic.
+Members of local churches have offered to host students in their homes for no charge, providing a “home away from home” while you are here.
 Please note that the host home program is for the enrolled student only.
-We are unable to provide housing for spouses (unless also enrolled), children or friends.
-Home stays are filled on a first come first served basis and fill up quickly.
-While the deadline to complete a host home request form is May 15, all available homes may already be filled by that date.
+We are unable to provide housing for spouses (unless also enrolled), children, or friends.
+Homestays are filled on a first come first served basis and fill up quickly.
+While the deadline to complete a host home request form is November 30, 2023, all available homes may already be filled by that date.
 If you want to try to secure a home, request early!
 Homes may be within walking distance of campus or a considerable distance (15+ miles) from campus.
 You are responsible for securing your own transportation between campus and your host home each day.
-If you are not bringing a car that means you must rent a car, make arrangements with classmates to ride share, or use Uber, Lyft or a taxi.
+If you are not bringing a car that means you must rent a car, make arrangements with classmates to ride share, or use Uber, Lyft, or a taxi.
 Public transportation (local bus) is not an efficient way to get around Jacksonville.
-There is not light rail service that serves campus.
+There is no light rail service that serves campus.
 Host families do not provide transportation (please see the Transportation section).

 Note that we will try to accommodate special circumstances as we are able.
 However, please realize that if you have specific allergies or are not comfortable around pets, we may not be able to accommodate you with a host family; a hotel or Airbnb/VRBO may be a more suitable option for you.